-Michelle is a partner in the Halifax office of Cox & Palmer and practices in the complex commercial litigation group as well as the insurance defence group.
+Michelle Kelly is a partner in the Halifax office of Cox & Palmer and practices in the area of complex commercial litigation and insurance defence.
 Prior to joining the firm in 2003, Michelle completed her Bachelor of Arts degree at Queen’s University and received her Law Degree from the University of New Brunswick.
 Michelle received her Queen’s Counsel designation in 2021.
 She is fully bilingual in English and French.

-Michelle’s practice focuses primarily on contract disputes, property litigation, construction litigation, personal injury defence, commercial claims, fraud and breach of fiduciary duty claims.
+Michelle advises her clients on contract disputes, property litigation, construction litigation, commercial claims, fraud and breach of fiduciary duty claims.
 She also has experience in expropriation cases having worked for both the expropriating authority and the land owner.
 Michelle has appeared at all levels of court in Nova Scotia and has been involved in many successful mediations and commercial arbitrations.

 Michelle is currently chair of the Gender Equity Committee for the Nova Scotia Barristers Society.
 She also holds the portfolio of Diversity & Inclusion on the Halifax Executive Committee for Cox & Palmer.
-She is the recent past-chair of The Coalition of Provincial and Territorial Advisory Councils on the Status of Women consisting of advisory bodies from across the country dedicated to advancing women’s issues within their individual regions but who come together in the interest of women on a national level.
+She is the recent past-chair of The Coalition of Provincial and Territorial Advisory Councils on the Status of Women consisting of advisory bodies from across the country working together to advance women’s issues on a national level.

 - Nova Scotia (2004)

 Chair, Gender Equity Committee for the Nova Scotia Barristers Society (2019 – )